SFBD Flow: A Continuous-Optimization Framework for Training Diffusion Models with Noisy Samples: EMPIRICAL STUDY

-\textbf{Methods of pretraining.} While the score function for $t < \tau$ must be estimated from limited clean, copyright-free data, ambient score matching (ASM) can guide score estimation for $t > \tau$ using noisy samples~\citep{DarasCD25}.
+\textbf{Methods of Pretraining.} While the score function for $t < \tau$ must be estimated from limited clean, copyright-free data, ambient score matching (ASM) can guide score estimation for $t > \tau$ using noisy samples~\citep{DarasCD25}.
 In \cref{fig:ablation_cifar10}, we compare models pretrained only on clean data (\textbf{OSFBD-VAN}\,ILLA) with those jointly pretrained using ASM and noisy samples (\textbf{OSFBD-AMB}\,IENT).
 As shown in (a) and (b), OSFBD-AMB consistently outperforms OSFBD-VAN across all clean image ratios and noise levels.
 This improvement is expected, as OSFBD-AMB better leverages the noisy data to refine score estimation for $t > \tau$ and boost overall performance.
-Based on this, we adopt OSFBD-AMB in the benchmark comparisons in \cref{sec:benchmark}.
+We therefore use OSFBD-AMB for the benchmarks in \cref{sec:benchmark}.

-\textbf{Number of gradient step $m$.} \Cref{fig:ablation_cifar10:pretrain} shows the FID trajectories of generated and denoised samples during training for different gradient step counts $m$ using OSFBD-VAN.
-The FID of denoised samples reflects the distance between $p^{k, \gamma}$ and $p_\text{data}$.
-Since a model that fully learns $p^{k, \gamma}$ would generate samples with FIDs matching the denoised ones, the FID gap indicates how well \cref{eq:denoiser_loss} has been minimized.
-A large gap suggests incomplete minimization at the current step.
+\textbf{Number of Gradient Steps and Adaptive $\gamma$.} \Cref{fig:ablation_cifar10:pretrain} shows the FID trajectories of generated and denoised samples during training for different gradient step counts $m$ for fixed and adaptive $\gamma$.
+The models are pretrained using OSFBD-VAN.